Yiling-J/tablepilot/README.md

 > See the [column config readme](docs/schema/column.md) for full details.

-Each column has a name, description, type, and how it should be filled (AI or source).
+Each column has `name`, `description`, and `type`.
+You’ll also need to specify how the column should be populated, either by AI or from a source.

-- The **description** is sent to the AI, so be descriptive—it helps the model understand your intent.
-- When using a source, you can specify how values are selected: randomly, randomly with replacement, or sequentially.
-- For tabular sources (linked/csv/parquet), you must specify `linked_column` and optionally `linked_context_columns`.
+All column names and descriptions are sent to the AI model, regardless of whether the column is AI-generated.
+This helps the model better understand the overall table schema and generate more relevant content, so make your descriptions as clear and descriptive as possible.

+If the column is filled from a source, you can define how values are selected: randomly, randomly with replacement(same value can be selected more than once), or sequentially.
+For tabular sources (linked/CSV/Parquet), you must specify a `linked_column`, and you may optionally define `linked_context_columns`.
+You can control how often a value is reused using the `repeat` parameter.
+For example, if your recipe table has a `Tag` column with `repeat` set to 5, the "Vegan" tag will be used for 5 rows before moving on to the next value from the source.

-You can also set **context length**, which controls how many previous values in this column are passed to the AI during generation.
-For instance, if your "Name" column has a context length of 20, the last 20 names will be included when generating a new row.
+You can also configure the **context length**, which determines how many previous values from the column are passed to the AI during generation.
+For example, if the "Name" column has a context length of 20, the last 20 names will be included when generating the next row.

 ---